DavidZhangdw/QuadFC/README.md

 This repository includes PyTorch code for reproducing the results on benchmark.

-The source code and trained models will be released soon.
+The source code and trained models will be released soon to facilitate further reseaches.

 ### Bibtex
 If you find this code useful, please consider citing: